benwilcock/backstagecon-2023/README.md

 The president of the United States in 1997 was Bill Clinton.
 ```

 If you already loaded the Backchat software catalog YAML into your Backstage instance, you can also try the OpenAI API calls via the API definition page in Backstage.
-Start with `GET` for `/Models`.
+Start by using the server `http://localhost:5001` and execute a `GET` on the `/Models` endpoint.
+There's no need to authenticate.
+The server should return a list of the available models.

 ## Configuring The Chatbot UI Backend